grange85/ahfow-www/_posts/2024-04-08-my-record-collection-125-circuit-9-dvd.md

 {% ahfowvideo "TV0An8Zhy98" "Dean Wareham - Psycho Babble" "https://media.fullofwishes.co.uk/00-misc/my-record-collection/dean-wareham-psycho-babble-screencap.jpg" %}

+I've also ripped the [director's commentary to an mp3](https://media.fullofwishes.co.uk/00-misc/audio/psycho-babble-directors-commentary.mp3) if you want to hear that.

 The DVD has another short film by Matthew [Daniel Johnston - Rock](https://www.youtube.com/watch?v=0s2Pc0P5wWo).
 It also has items about Rufus Wainright, Steven Malkmus, Soft Machine and Mayo Thompson/Red [KC]rayola.